-Sodium is controlled by a hormone called aldosterone secreted by the adrenal cortex, write By Michael Roberts, Michael Reiss, Grace Monger in their book "Advanced Biology" (2000, U.K, page 290).
+Sodium is controlled by a hormone called aldosterone secreted by the adrenal cortex, said Michael Roberts, Michael Reiss, Grace Monger in their book "Advanced Biology" (2000, U.K, page 290).
 Aldosterone increases the absorption of sodium ions by the gut, and this causes the sodium concentration in the blood to rise.

-When sodium in the blood is high the adrenal cortex is sent a signal to decrease aldosterone production.
-If sodium in the blood is low the adrenal cortex is sent a signal to increase aldosterone production.
-When sodium levels in the blood falls less fluid is absorbed into the blood and the blood pressure falls.
+When sodium in the blood is high, the adrenal cortex is sent a signal to decrease aldosterone production.
+If sodium in the blood is low, the adrenal cortex is sent a signal to increase aldosterone production.
+When sodium levels in the blood falls, less fluid is absorbed into the blood and the blood pressure falls.

-When this happens renin is released into the blood stream where "it catalyses the conversion of one of the plasma proteins into a substance called angiotensin.
+When this happens, renin is released into the blood stream where "it catalyses the conversion of one of the plasma proteins into a substance called angiotensin.
 This then stimulate the adrenal cortex to secrete aldosterone," according to Advanced Biology.

 A rise in sodium has the reverse effect, where less renin and angiotensin are produced and less aldosterone is produced.

-It should likewise be noted here that as the concentration of sodium in the blood rises the potassium concentration in the cell falls.
+It should likewise be noted here that as the concentration of sodium in the blood rises, the potassium concentration in the cell falls.
 The sodium potassium pump then works hard to maintain a balance of sodium and potassium inside and outside cells and a positive charge outside cells.
 This is important for normal body function.

 Crawford further explains that sodium also functions to: